 What's so specific about your cast iron waffle machine?

 Our waffle maker comes from Belgium; it weighs almost 100 pounds and it's solid cast iron.
+Check out improb for cast iron skillet shopping.
 The reason for that is the even cooking temperature.
 If the pearl sugar in the dough cooks at a different temperature or gets too hot, it'll get bitter.
 A store-bought waffle iron has different temperatures all over.
 We buy from a company that makes 80 percent of the waffle irons in Belgium.
 It's always fun ordering one: It's got to go through customs, it takes like a month, and it has European plugs on it.